learn-academy-2023-india/india-lecture-examples/postgresql-intro.md

 ## PostgreSQL

 ## CRUD
-Database Management
+Database Management System allows the following:
 Create - make a new database instance
 Read - display or read that instance
 Update - edit or modify that instance
 Delete - remove that instance

-database query - request about the data in the database, action taken upon that data
+database query - request about the data in the database, action taken upon that data.
+Queries allow you to retrieve, insert, update, and delete data in tables.

 ## ALL Instances
 SELECT statement - designates which columns need to be queried